-SUNY Cortland’s online master’s degree in sport management — the College’s only fully online degree-granting program — has earned national recognition in just its fourth year.
+SUNY Cortland’s online master’s degree in sport management — one of two fully online degree-granting programs at the College — has earned national recognition in just its fourth year.

 The program was ranked among the “Best Online Master’s in Sport Management Programs 2018” by BestColleges.com.
 SUNY Cortland was lauded for its flexibility, as the program is intended for both industry professionals and those looking to enter the field.